mauricereeves/onceler-secret-sharer/README.md

 - Fix the failing tests.
 Sad.
 Works on my machine.
 - Better documentation throughout.
 - Update the host name hack to use environment variables for different envs

+## Latest Updates

+Added a project in GitHub to allow for better management of work.